hardwario/docs/chester/firmware-sdk/github-actions-ci.md

       run: west update
 ```

-Finally, this step will build the application and create the final firmware with the firmware name set to the name of repository and version to the release tag name
+Finally, this step will build the application and create the final firmware with the firmware name set to the name of repository and version to the release tag name.

 ```
     - name: Build application
       env:
         FW_NAME: ${{ github.event.repository.name }}
         FW_VERSION: ${{ github.event.release.tag_name }}
-      run: west build -d vendor/application/build vendor/application
+      run: west build -b chester_nrf52840 -d vendor/application/build vendor/application
 ```

 The last step is executed when the **release of the application is made**.
 This will add the tag name as the firmware version.